gvwilson/thirdbit/_posts/2013/2013-10-17-you-keep-using-that-word.md

   which has clearly colored their view of the world:
 </p>
 <blockquote><em>
-  ...the standard of software engineering in science must be improved, and sustainable software ecosystems with meaningful credit must be realized.
+  …the standard of software engineering in science must be improved, and sustainable software ecosystems with meaningful credit must be realized.
 This is not simply limited to teaching scientists to write code; if sustainable software projects are to be established in